GustavoGuima86/terraform-eks-observability-GPL/Readme.md

 Using the stack, Grafana, Prometheus, Loki and Mimir

-By relying in Opensource tool and S3 storage we are achieving a high level of cost saving and resilience.
+By relying in Opensource tool and S3 storage we are achieving a high level of cost-effectiveness and resilience.

 Tools applied: